Employment assignments

 Extensions are granted to foreign nationals who arrived on the basis of a visa (including a transit visa), or from a state with which Ukraine has an agreement on visa-free travel, and if the local host supports the application.

 It is important to remember that the extension is solely related to the permission to remain in Ukraine.
 Therefore, even if granted for the next several months, it will expire the moment the foreign national leaves Ukraine.
 As a result, the foreign national (i.e., those from a state with which Ukraine has an agreement on visa-free travel) should be aware that when next entering Ukraine, the relevant State Border Guard Service of Ukraine at the port of entry will review the foreign national's activities in the preceding 180-day period.
-If, within this 180-day period, such foreign national was present in Ukraine for 90 days, they will be denied entry into Ukraine.
+If, within this 180-day period, such foreign national was present in Ukraine for 90 days in total, they will be denied entry into Ukraine.